emboiko/alex_jonesum/readme.md

 even if a given patch only changes one side.
 This avoids confusion and makes it easy to know which releases correspond across registries.

+**Tip**: PyPI does not allow re-uploading the same filename.
+If `python/dist/` contains older builds, either delete them first or upload only the current version’s files.

 ### 1) Update versions (must match)

 - Node: [`node/package.json`](node/package.json) `version`